-Rolland and Mary Nelson Institute for Diplomacy and International Affairs provides in-depth international knowledge and experiences for select students who wish to pursue careers in international public affairs.
-The Institute was founded in 2012 with a gift from Rolland and Mary Nelson, founders of Kemin Industries.
+The Rolland and Mary Nelson Institute for Diplomacy and International Affairs provides in-depth international knowledge and experiences for select students who wish to pursue careers in international public affairs.
+The Institute was established in 2012 with a gift from Rolland and Mary Nelson, founders of Kemin Industries.

 The Nelson Institute supports a cluster of related initiatives that together offer students a rich array of learning experiences related to global problems:

 The Institute hosts diplomats who bring a lifetime of professional experience in international public affairs to their interactions with faculty, staff, students and the community.
-Each Diplomat-in-Residence teaches courses related to their areas of expertise, mentors students, gives public talks on campus and in the community, engages in joint research with faculty members and offers strategic advice to university leadership on ways to further Drake’s internationalization mission.
+Visiting diplomats offer public lectures, mentor students, visit classes, engage in community outreach and offer strategic advice to university leadership on ways to further Drake’s internationalization mission.

 Undergraduate Conference on Global Affairs

 This annual event brings together undergraduate students from Drake and other schools to share research on various topics in global affairs.